Stephanvs/hypr/docs/configuration.md

 Your global settings are stored in a `config.json` file in a platform-appropriate directory:

-- **macOS**: `~/Library/Application Support/hyprwt/config.json`
+- **macOS**: `~/Library/Application Support/hypr/config.json`
-- **Linux**: `~/.config/hyprwt/config.json` (or `$XDG_CONFIG_HOME/hyprwt/config.json`)
+- **Linux**: `~/.config/hypr/config.json` (or `$XDG_CONFIG_HOME/hypr/config.json`)
-- **Windows**: `%APPDATA%\hyprwt\config.json`
+- **Windows**: `%APPDATA%\hypr\config.json`

-The easiest way to manage common settings is with the `hyprwt config` command, which launches an interactive TUI (Text-based User Interface) for the most frequently used options.
+The easiest way to manage common settings is with the `hypr config` command, which launches an interactive TUI (Text-based User Interface) for the most frequently used options.
 For the complete set of configuration options, you can edit the config file directly.

 ### Project-specific configuration

-For settings that should apply only to a specific project, create a `.hyprwt.json` file in the root of your repository.
+For settings that should apply only to a specific project, create a `.hypr.json` file in the root of your repository.
 This is the ideal place to define project-wide init scripts or worktree settings.

 ## All configuration options